 We are partnering a city project bidding to provide a new cricket club for young people from different backgrounds.
 This follows on from our partner's successful community football project.

-We are looking at a 'Public Philosophy' debate on Brexit and its implications for Minority Ethnic communities.
+We have co-organised a Black Lives Matter event in Cathedral Square, Peterborough.
+When we are allowed, we shall be having a 'Public Philosophy' debate on Brexit and its implications for BAME communities.

 We are in process of setting up several working groups taking up particular issues: